67Samuel/Generalizing-Lottery-Tickets/README.md

 ##### Optional arguments to note:
 - --batch_size : To set the batch size while training
 - --optimizer  : The optimizer to use for training (sgd and adam). sgd used by default
-- --model_saving_path : Path to directory where trained model is saved.
+- --model_saving_path : Path to directory where trained model is saved. (default is ./)
 - --snip       : Percentage of model you want to prune using SNIP (default is 50%)
 - --entity     : Entity (username) of wandb account (must use if wandb is True)
 - --project    : Wandb project to log results to